pingcap/docs-cn/op-guide/configuration.md

 + default: true
 + The value can be (true) or (false). (true) is to enable join without any equal conditions. (false) is to disable it.

+### --ssl-cert

++ The path to an SSL certificate file in PEM format to use for establishing a secure connection.
++ default: ""
++ When this option is specified along with `--ssl-key`, the server permits but does not require secure connections.
++ If the specified certificate or key is not valid, the server still starts normally but does not permit secure connections.

+### --ssl-key

++ The path to an SSL key file in PEM format to use for establishing a secure connection, namely the private key of the certificate you specified by `--ssl-cert`.
++ default: ""
++ Currently TiDB does not support keys protected by a passphrase.

+### --ssl-ca

++ The path to a file in PEM format that contains a list of trusted SSL certificate authorities.
++ default: ""
++ When this option is specified along with `--ssl-cert` and `--ssl-key`, the server verifies the client's certificate via this CA list if the client provides its certificate accordingly.
++ The secure connection will be established without client verification if the client does not provide a certificate even when this option is set.

 ### --proxy-protocol-networks

 + The proxy server’s IP addresses that allowed by PROXY Protocol.
 + default: "" (empty string)
 + The value can be IP address (192.168.1.50) or CIDR (192.168.1.0/24), if more than one address (or CIDR) required, use `,` to split. `*` means any IP addresses.
 Leaving it empty disable PROXY Protocol.